ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 ##### Project

 A project is a group of associated files, directories and settings.
-The `C++ Projects` view lists these projects.
+The `Mbed Projects` view lists these projects.
 In Mbed Studio, each project represents an Mbed OS program or an Mbed OS library.
 An Mbed Studio project can also represent a program that includes libraries, as well.

 ##### View

 In Mbed Studio, a view is a window that has a label, and sometimes options, specific to that window.
-Examples are the editor, C++ Projects, Console and Outline.
+Examples are the editor, Mbed Projects, Console and Outline.

 ##### Perspective